thoughtbot/cloudformation-terraform-state-backend/README.md

   to glacier storage; defaults to 30.
 * __`LogsDeleteInDays`__ (`Number`): Number of days after which logs are deleted; defaults to 365.
+* __`LogsObjectLockInDays`__ (`Number`): Number of days for which log objects are locked, preventing user deletion or tempering; defaults to 30.
+If you don't want to enable object lock, set this value to 0.

 ### Resources: